-As in any business activity, supply chain operations need to focus constantly on improvement to compete in the market place.
-But how do you know if your supply chain performance is being maintained, or if it’s getting better, or worse?
+As in any business activity, supply chain operations need to focus doggedly on improvement to compete in the market place, but how do you know if your supply chain performance is satisfactory, or if it is getting better, or worse?

 What’s a KPI, Anyway?

-KPI stands for Key Performance Indicator, and can be defined as a practical and objective measurement of progress, either:
+KPI stands for Key Performance Indicator.
+A KPI is a practical and objective measurement of progress, either: